RealWhimsy/extensible-clipboard/README.md

 The extension should work for any reasonably new webbrowser based on the Chromium enging.
 It was developed and tested with Vivaldi 2.3.
 To install it, simply go to the extensions-page `chrome://extensions/`, activate "Developer mode" and click on "Load unpacked".
 In the pop-up, select the directory `PATH/TO/PROJECT/src/chrome-plugin`.
 Use the options-page of the extension (right-click on the icon for example) to specify the URL of your running Clip-Server

 #### LibreOffice Writer Plugin
 The extension was written for LibreOffice 6.0.7.3.
-To install it, open the Extension Manager of LibreOffice, click "Add" and then select the file `PATH/TO/PROJECT/src/writer-plugin/???`
+To install it, open the Extension Manager of LibreOffice, click "Add" and then select the file `PATH/TO/PROJECT/src/writer-plugin/dist/WriterPlugin.oxt`.
+It is recommended to edit this plugin by importing it into Eclipse with [https://marketplace.eclipse.org/content/loeclipse] installed since it takes care of correctly compiling and assembling the .otx-file for you.

 #### Testing
 To ensure the basic functionality of the Clip-Server a bunch of tests are included, located under `PATH/TO/PROJECT/src/tests`.
 These tests ensure most of the outward-facing API used by the server is correct but currently does not account for every single possible variation.
 To run those tests enter `python -m unittest discover PATH/TO/PROJECT/tests`.